 - History of Appalachian music and dance

-Kicking off Bear on the Square Mountain Festival in Dahlonega, GA, is the silent auction — aka the fundraiser for the event!
-It’s held on Friday evening in the Main Stage tent before the weekend festivities.
+Kicking off Bear on the Square Mountain Festival in Dahlonega, GA, is the country auction — aka the fundraiser for the event!
+A silent and live auction will be held on Friday evening in the Main Stage tent before the weekend festivities.
 And there’s usually food from local restaurants, North Georgia wine, plus a featured band.
-The last auction dinner was catered by Shenanigans and Bourbon Street Grille!
+Previously, a Bear on the Square auction dinner was catered by Shenanigans and Bourbon Street Grille!

-Items for the auction include artworks from North Georgia folk artists and local creators as well as donations from local businesses and individuals.
+Items for the auction include artworks from North Georgia folk artists and local creators and donations from local businesses and individuals.
 You can also preview the items online a few weeks before the live auction to prep your bids.

 FREE for volunteers, artists, donors & sponsors